 In therapy and counseling, the theory has been utilized to develop effective behavior modification programs for children and adolescents.

-For example, the American Psychological Association highlights the use of modeling and reinforcement techniques in treating phobias, anxiety disorders, and other behavioral issues in children.
 By observing and imitating the desired behaviors modeled by therapists or peers, children can gradually overcome their fears or modify their problematic behaviors.

 Bronfenbrenner’s Ecological Systems Theory